+I also investigate this relationship in a linear regression.
 I denote choices by d and I set $o_d = 1$ if the subject opts to learn for that choice and $o_d = 0$ otherwise.
-Similarly, I set $p_d = 1$ if the choice d exhibits sample size neglect and $p_d = 0$ if it does not.
-Finally, $X_i$ is a set of controls, including sex, ethnicity, time taken (in the whole study), age, and treatment dummies.
+Similarly, I set $p_d = 1$ if the choice dexhibits sample size neglect and $p_d = 0$ if it does not.
+Finally, X_i is a set of controls, including sex, ethnicity, time taken (in the whole study), age, and treatment dummies.
 To test whether sample neglect is related to lack of confidence, I consider the following specification (3).
-Table 5 presents the results for a linear probability model.
+Table 6 presents the results for a linear probability model.
 Similar results are found for a logit and probit model.
-I also run the regression, as per my pre-registration, with interaction terms and found similar results.
-See Appendix C for these additional regressions.
+I also run the regression, as per my pre-registration, with interaction terms and found similar results.17